imranigate/magento2/README.md

-# Default Magento 2.2.3 Installation on locahost
+# Default Magento 2.2.3 Installation on localhost